oVirt/ovirt-site/source/release/4.4.8/index.md

 # oVirt 4.4.8 release planning

-The oVirt 4.4.8 code freeze is planned for August 22, 2021.
+The oVirt 4.4.8 code freeze is planned for August 09, 2021.

-If no critical issues are discovered while testing this compose it will be released on September 15, 2021.
+If no critical issues are discovered while testing this compose it will be released on August 17, 2021.

 It has been planned to include in this release the content from this query:
 [Bugzilla tickets targeted to 4.4.8](https://bugzilla.redhat.com/buglist.cgi?quicksearch=ALL%20target_milestone%3A%22ovirt-4.4.8%22%20-target_milestone%3A%22ovirt-4.4.8-%22)